slawlor/ractor/README.md

 }
 ```

-which adds a significant amount of underlying boilerplate (take a look yourself with `cargo expand`!) for the implementation.
+which adds a significant amount of underlying boilerplate (take a look yourself with `cargo expand`) for the implementation.
 But the short answer is, each enum variant needs to serialize to a byte array of arguments, a variant name, and if it's an RPC give a port that receives a byte array and de-serialize the reply back.
 Each of the types inside of either the arguments or reply type need to implement the ```ractor_cluster::BytesConvertable``` trait which just says this value can be written to a byte array and decoded from a byte array.
 If you're using `prost` for your message type definitions (protobuf), we have a macro to auto-implement this for your types.

 ```rust
 ractor_cluster::derive_serialization_for_prost_type! {MyProtobufType}